slvwolf/panasonic-comfort-cloud-mqtt/README.md

 At minimum `USERNAME`, `PASSWORD` and `MQTT` needs to be defined

-## Development

-Project has two branches,
-- `main` containing more or less stable version of the project
-- `dev` development branch with most likely breaking changes

 ### Plans for version 1.0.0

-- [X] Additonal sensors for inside and outside temperature
-- [X] Proper entity id generation (currenlty will fail with really wild names)
-- [X] Proper shutdown
 - [ ] Logging cleanup
-- [ ] Error handling in general
 - [ ] Proper documentation
 - [ ] Docker package